2024 Patriot League women's basketball tournament

-The 2024 Patriot League Women's Basketball Tournament will be the conference postseason tournament for the Patriot League.
-The tournament will be held March 9–17, 2024 at campus sites of the higher seeds.
-The winner will receive the conference's automatic bid to the NCAA Tournament.
+The 2024 Patriot League Women's Basketball Tournament was the conference postseason tournament for the Patriot League.
+The tournament was held March 9–17, 2024 at campus sites of the higher seeds.
+The winner received the conference's automatic bid to the NCAA Tournament.

 Seeds

-All ten teams in the conference standings will qualify for the tournament.
-The teams will be seeded by record in conference, with a tiebreaker system to seed teams with identical conference records.
+All ten teams in the conference standings qualified for the tournament.
+The teams were seeded by record in conference, with a tiebreaker system to seed teams with identical conference records.

 The two tiebreakers used by the Patriot League are: 1) head-to-head record of teams with identical record and 2) NCAA NET Rankings available on day following the conclusion of Patriot League regular season play.